 There are a lot of different ways to train your dog.
 You may choose to sign up for a dog training class, hire a professional dog trainer for private lessons, or even send your dog to board with a trainer.
-Plenty of people successfully train their dogs on their own.
-It's a great way to save money on training costs.
-It's also a wonderful way to bond with your dog.
+However, plenty of people successfully train their dogs on their own.
+It's a great way to save money on training costs, and a wonderful way to bond with your dog.

 In order to effectively train your dog, it's important that you have a plan.
 You will need to gather some equipment, set up a schedule, and learn a few things about training.
 You also need to be fully committed and prepared for a daily commitment.
 Here's what you need in to begin a dog obedience training program yourself.

 Effective dog training does not require many items, but there are a few basic supplies that will help make the process more convenient and effective.
 Choose a dog collar or harness that is suitable and comfortable for your dog.
 Then decide which dog leash is best for training.
 A retractable leash is not appropriate for dog training.
 You will also need dog training treats that your dog enjoys and are easy to eat quickly so the reward is more immediate.
 There are plenty of great treats available at pet stores or you can also use something you make at home, like small pieces of plain cooked chicken or turkey.